OCA/partner-contact/partner_financial_risk/README.rst

 Adds a new page in partner to manage its *Financial Risk*.

-If any limit is exceed the partner gets forbidden to confirm sale orders.
+If any limit is exceed the partner gets forbidden to confirm customer invoice.

 Configuration
 =============